nebulaeonline/microauthd/README.md

     - Audit logs are stored in an append-only model and can be purged with retention policies
     - *Result*: There is a durable, inspectable trail for every sensitive operation
 5. Minimal Attack Surface
-    - No browser-exposed UI. microauthd exposes only a clean JSON/HTTP interface
+    - microauthd exposes a clean JSON/HTTP interface, as well as an ADMIN gui via Razor Pages- the two do not overlap: logging in to the admin interface does not grant the ability to call ADMIN or AUTH endpoints- all endpoints are bearer token only.
     - Admin and Auth endpoints are split, run on different ports, and have separate JWT signing keys
-    - Only a few admin scopes exist, and all are seeded securely in the database (`is_protected = 1`)
+    - Only a few admin scopes exist, and all are seeded securely in the database (these scopes are flagged as protected and cannot be removed, though they can be renamed)
     - No scope or role creation is allowed via anonymous requests
     - *Result*: This isn't just a low surface, it's a well-armored one.
 6. Defensive Defaults Everywhere